MicrosoftDocs/visualstudio-docs/docs/debugger/error-the-web-server-could-not-find-the-requested-resource.md

 ---
 description: "Due to security considerations, IIS has returned a generic error."
-title: "The Web Server Could Not Find the Requested Resource | Microsoft Docs" ms.date: "11/04/2016" ms.topic: "error-reference"
+title: "The Web Server Could Not Find the Requested Resource" ms.date: "11/04/2016" ms.topic: "error-reference"
 dev_langs: